Studio: Spring 2016

 REDCAT's Studio series is an ongoing, interdisciplinary program featuring informal new performance works and works-in-progress.
-This edition of Studio is programmed by guest curators Anna Oxygen and Malcolm Darrell, and offers adventurous audiences a glimpse at projects by emerging Los Angeles artists, including:
+This edition of Studio is programmed by guest curators Stacy Dawson Stearns and Joey Cannizzaro and offers adventurous audiences a glimpse at projects by Los Angeles artists, including:

 Funded in part with generous support from the National Endowment for the Arts.

 G - General Audience

 CA - CalArts Students/Faculty/Staff